ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

 !!! tip
-    Cray C/C++ is based on Clang and therefore supports similar options to clang/gcc (`man clang` is in fact equivalent to `man craycc`). `clang --help` will produce a full summary of options with Cray-specific options marked "Cray".
-The `craycc` man page concentrates on these Cray extensions to the `clang` front end and does not provide an exhaustive description of all `clang` options.
+    Cray C/C++ is based on Clang and therefore supports similar options to clang/gcc. `clang --help` will produce a full summary of options with Cray-specific options marked "Cray".
+The `clang` man page on ARCHER2 concentrates on these Cray extensions to the `clang` front end and does not provide an exhaustive description of all `clang` options.
     Cray Fortran **is not** based on Flang and so takes different options from flang/gfortran.